whonore/Coqtail/README.md

 Coqtail does not set any mappings by default but provides some in the function `coqtail#Mapping()`, which could be called in your .vimrc.

-Coqtail also comes with an ftdetect script for Coq, as well as Vincent Aravantinos' [syntax](http://www.vim.org/scripts/script.php?script_id=2063) and [index](http://www.vim.org/scripts/script.php?script_id=2079) scripts for Coq.
+Coqtail also comes with an ftdetect script for Coq, as well as modified versions of Vincent Aravantinos' [syntax](http://www.vim.org/scripts/script.php?script_id=2063) and [index](http://www.vim.org/scripts/script.php?script_id=2079) scripts for Coq.